nixworks/public/news/2011/08/23/index.md

 ##### Palestinian
 ### [At least one Palestinian is killed and several injured following an Israeli drone aircraft attack on Gaza shortly after an informal ceasefire was reached. ](/news/2011/08/23/at-least-one-palestinian-is-killed-and-several-injured-following-an-israeli-drone-aircraft-attack-on-gaza-shortly-after-an-informal-ceasefir.md)
-_Context: Gaza Strip, Palestinian, drone aircraft_
+_Context: Gaza Strip, drone aircraft, Palestinian_

 ##### Swiss
 ### [Swiss bank UBS AG announces plans to cut 3,500 jobs. ](/news/2011/08/23/swiss-bank-ubs-ag-announces-plans-to-cut-3-500-jobs.md)
-_Context: Swiss, UBS AG_
+_Context: UBS AG, Swiss_

 ##### Hurricane Irene
 ### [Hurricane Irene reaches Category 2 strength as it hits the island of Hispaniola containing Haiti and the Dominican Republic. ](/news/2011/08/23/hurricane-irene-reaches-category-2-strength-as-it-hits-the-island-of-hispaniola-containing-haiti-and-the-dominican-republic.md)
-_Context: Haiti, Dominican Republic, Hurricane Irene, Hispaniola_
+_Context: Haiti, Dominican Republic, Hispaniola, Hurricane Irene_

 ##### Magnitude 5.8 earthquake
 ### [A magnitude 5.8 earthquake strikes near Mineral, Virginia; a nearby nuclear reactor is automatically shutdown due to the quake.
 This is the most powerful earthquake to hit Virginia since 1897. ](/news/2011/08/23/a-magnitude-5-8-earthquake-strikes-near-mineral-virginia-a-nearby-nuclear-reactor-is-automatically-shutdown-due-to-the-quake-this-is-the.md)